How to Make Brush Shaped Image Placeholders in PowerPoint

 Use this technique for any font

-Above 2 slides are from the SWOT Analysis PowerPoint template.
+The above 2 slides are from the SWOT Analysis PowerPoint template.
 I hope you enjoyed the tutorial and if you have questions, comment below.

 Leave a Reply